teojunda/tp/docs/DeveloperGuide.md

 **Issue**: This validation method does not strictly adhere to the IETF standards for email addresses.
 Consequently, our application may incorrectly deem invalid emails as valid.
-For instance, an email like a@12.34 may pass validation despite having a domain that violates IETF standards.
+For instance, an email like abc@12.34 may pass validation despite having a domain that violates IETF standards.
-Furthermore, while our validation accommodates formats commonly used by major email service providers like Google, Outlook, Hotmail, and Yahoo, the IETF's standards are more inclusive and may recognize additional formats.

-**Enhancement**: To address this issue, we aim to enhance our email validation process to align more closely with IETF standards and specific RFCs such as RFC3696, RFC5322, and RFC6854.
+**Enhancement**: To address this issue, we aim to enhance our email validation process to align more closely with IETF standards, as specified in [RFC5322](https://datatracker.ietf.org/doc/html/rfc6854).
-This upgrade be able to accurately identify valid and invalid email addresses.

 ### Better identification of unique students